rore/zkms/README.md

 - Low message rate.
 - A medium size cluster of nodes (a few to a few dozens of nodes / subscribers).

 **Don't** use this if you expect high message throughput or a lot of subscribers.
 Performance will probably *suck*.

-Also note that this has not been thoroughly tested yet, so do your own tests!
+See this [netflix note](https://github.com/Netflix/curator/wiki/Tech-Note-4) for additional information on possible issues with using zookeeper for messaging.

 ##How to use